AjtyCamp/vuexpress-first-page/README.md

-On top of form page will be info text:
+On top of form page create info text with:

 "This is registration to extraordinary squad."

-On bottom of form will be button with text: **Become Extra**.
+On bottom of form create button with text: **Become Extra**.